mujiannan/AzureCognitiveTranslator/README.md

 1. Get **translatable** languages

-        //Prepare a Dictionary<string code,Language>, you can use "var" insteadly
+        //Prepare a Dictionary<string code,Language>, you can also use "var" instead
-        //Language is a Struct, consist of three string field: Name, nativeName Dictionary<string, Translator.Language> translatableLanguages = translator.TranslatableLanguages;
+        //Language is a Struct, consist of three string field: name, nativeName, dir Dictionary<string, Translator.Language> translatableLanguages = translator.TranslatableLanguages;

         foreach (string code in translatableLanguages.Keys)